Skyppex/arcana/design/Modules.md

 - `super`
     The `super` access modifier exposes this module to its parent module only

 There is no `private` keyword as it is implicit on everything which doesn't have any of the above access modifiers on them.
-This way everything is closed by default and there is need to think about it.
+This way everything is closed by default and there is no need to think about it unless you want to expose your API.

 Access modifiers can be used on more than just modules.
 Here is a comprehensive list of all legal uses of access modifiers: